 Mass-produced, low-priced fish oils usually contain filler oils (such as sunflower, safflower, canola, and olive oil), which add undesirable Omega-6s, and are typically processed with harsh chemicals.

-There are also oils made from other fish, such as menhaden (a threatened keystone species, and the source of most unspecified “fish oil”).
-Sardine, herring, and anchovy oils are, so far, more sustainable and cleaner than most other fish oils.
-While it’s best to use a product made specifically for pets in order to avoid the additives found in human products, many pet fish oils are quite low in potency, and may not be sufficient for your pet’s needs.
+There are also oils made from other fish, such as menhaden–a threatened keystone species, and the source of most unspecified “fish oil.”
+Sardine, herring, and anchovy oils are more sustainable and cleaner than most other fish oils.
+While it’s best to use a product made specifically for pets in order to avoid the additives found in human products, many pet products are quite low in potency, and may not be sufficient for your pet’s needs.

-It may be relevant to some that fish die by suffocation when caught, which is neither instant nor painless.
+It may be relevant that all fish die from suffocation when caught, which is neither instant nor painless.

 If you do want to use a fish-based oil, I recommend Nordic Naturals, whose quality I trust.